 “To handle yourself, use your head; to handle others, use your heart.” – Eleanor Roosevelt

 As a mother, a teacher and a pastor- Commissioner Felicia Harris is a bona fide woman of substance.
-With an unwavering faith in God and a zeal for change, she compels us to become more active and aware in our community.
+With an unwavering faith in God and a zeal for change, she compels one to become more active and aware in one’s community.